DevCANS/Java-A-to-Z-Resources/05-Variable/03-Type-Converion-And-Casting.md

 ># Type Conversions

 When you assign value of one data type to another, the two types might not be compatible with each other.
 If the data types are compatible, then Java will perform the conversion automatically known as Automatic Type Conversion and if not then they need to be casted or converted explicitly.
-For example, assigning an int value to a long variable.
+For example, assigning an `int` value to a `long` variable.

-Widening or Automatic Type Conversion
+## Widening or Automatic Type Conversion

 Widening conversion takes place when two data types are automatically converted.
 This happens when:

-The two data types are compatible.
+* The two data types are compatible.
-When we assign value of a smaller data type to a bigger data type.
+* When we assign value of a smaller data type to a bigger data type.

-For Example, in java the numeric data types are compatible with each other but no automatic conversion is supported from numeric type to char or boolean.
-Also, char and boolean are not compatible with each other.
+For Example, in java the numeric data types are compatible with each other but no automatic conversion is supported from numeric type to `char` or `boolean`.
+Also, `char` and `boolean` are not compatible with each other.

 ![](images/typeconversion_java.png)